zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 This lab assumes you have:

-- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
+- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`

 ## Task 1: Enable Oracle Data Safe in a region of your tenancy